marekr/siggy-user-guide/docs/usage/sigs.md

 2. Hit enter.

 ### Mass Sig Reader

-Signatures can be mass added and updated through the use of the **Mass Sig Reader**.
+Signatures can be mass added and updated through the use of the "Mass Sig Reader".

 ![Mass Add Sigs Screenshot](img/mass-sigs.png)